SkillDevs/electric_dart/docs/quickstart.md

 Inserting, updating or deleting via the drift APIs should automatically sync the data in the Postgres database.

 You can see some examples of writes and reads in the main [README](https://github.com/SkillDevs/electric_dart/blob/master/README.md).

+> [!NOTE]
+> If you are running the app on an emulator/usb connected device, make sure you are providing the URL parameter to the Electric config with a non localhost IP.
+It should be the IP of your machine in your local network when hosting it yourself.
+For instance: `url: 'http://192.168.x.x:5133'`.

 ### 7. (Optional) Configure how the Drift code for Electric is generated